Skip to content

 • The API doesn't allow you to remove solutions from a problem;

-• The API doesn't allow you to remove tests from a problem.
+• The API doesn't allow you to remove manual tests from a problem.

 Also notice that whenever you tune your time limits or statements in Polygon and re-issue an upload, those modifications you did will be overridden.
 You have to be extra careful with that.
 Preferrably, you should replicate all your statement changes in rbx before uploading to Polygon.